rubyunworks/confection/README.md

 Copyright (c) 2011 Rubyworks

-Confection is distributable in accordance with the *BSD-2-Clause* license.
+Confection is distributable in accordance with the **BSD-2-Clause** license.

-See LICENSE.txt for details.
+See LICENSE.txt file for details.